raspberrypilearning/flower-generator/en/step_5.md

 	`set colour effect`{:class="blocklooks"} changes the colour based on the default colour of the sprite, so if you didn't use orange, you'll get different results.

-+ Experiment with using different numbers from 0 to 199 in the `set colour effect` block.
++ Experiment with using different numbers from 0 to 199 in the `set colour effect`{:class="blocklooks"} block.

 At the moment all flowers will be the same colour.
-We can add an **input** to the `draw flower` block to choose a different colour each time we use it.
+We can add an **input** to the `draw flower`{:class="blockmoreblocks"} block to choose a different colour each time we use it.

 + Right-click on the `draw flower`{:class="blockmoreblocks"} definition block and choose **edit**: